 What Is a Contingency Fee and How Does it Affect You and Your Case?

 If you turn on the TV, you are flooded with legal ads from Tampa car accident attorneys promising you they will not get paid unless you do.
 For those facing legal issues, this “contingency” basis may seem like the ideal solution they need.
-Yet, no matter how promising this arrangement may be, very few people understand what these fees mean or how they work on an individual case basis.
+Yet, no matter how promising this arrangement may sound, very few people understand what it means or how it works.
+It begs the question, what is a contingency fee and how does it affect you and your case?

 To help you better grasp the concept of contingency fee agreements, we have created the following blog to try to help explain what contingency agreements are, how they work, and whether they are right for you and your case.